distractor/WingChecker_Documentation/docs/manual/manual.md

 ### Measuring and Evaluating the Wing

-Once you have input all measured line lengths in the *Measuring* sheet, click the **Evaluation** button on the ribbon to begin the evaluation process.
+Once you have input all the measured line lengths in the *Measuring* sheet, click the **Evaluation** button on the ribbon to begin the evaluation process.

 !!! warning "Missing line lengths"
     WingChecker will verify that all lines have been measured.
-If any measurements are missing, a warning will be displayed, and the evaluation will not proceed.
+If any measurements are missing, a warning will be displayed, and the evaluation will not proceed until the data is complete.

 ### The *Evaluation* Sheet